Our staff is a caring group of dedicated individuals who bring multiple talents to the practice.

 Donna Schafetz

-A veterinary assistant extraordinaire, and the person who knows everything about the practice, Donna has been with us since 1995.
-A 1983 graduate of Centenary College’s Equine Program, she has worked in many parts of the equine industry.
+A veterinary assistant extraordinaire and the person who knows everything about the practice, Donna has been with us since 1995.
+A 1983 Centenary College Equine Program graduate, she has worked in many parts of the equine industry.
 From grooming, riding, and training Arabian horses, foaling standardbred mares and prepping yearling sales prospects, to assisting Olympic riders and veterinarians and other demanding jobs, Donna handles everything and everybody with skill and professionalism.
 Even though Donna does the work of three people she says her job here at the practice is a “cakewalk” and looks forward to learning something new every day.

 Sidney Hoblit